CFIS-UFRO/cfis-interfaces/src/cfis_interfaces/positioner/README.md

 This library allows controlling a positioner via g-code commands.

-It is designed for controllers that may not provide reliable command acknowledgments.
+It is designed for controllers that may not provide reliable command acknowledgments (common for old controllers).
 To accommodate this, the library utilizes a user-configurable timeout to allow sufficient time for command execution.

+## G-Code Commands

+For detailed documentation on G-code commands, please refer to: [https://reprap.org/wiki/G-code](https://reprap.org/wiki/G-code)

 # Getting Started